rohanmhn/Multiple-linear-regression-with-Ames-housing-data-set/README.md

 This analysis is structured around two (2) primary research questions:
 a.
 Which property variables significantly affect the sale price of a residential property in Ames, Iowa? b.How effectively can the identified feature set explain and predict property sale price using a Multiple Linear Regression model?
+The Ames Housing Dataset is sourced from Kaggle (https://www.kaggle.com/datasets/marcopale/housing) The original dataset contained 79 variables.
+The majority of categorical variables exhibited near-zero variance across the dataset and were not selected using domain knowledge.
+A focused subset of 22 variables was identified as candidate predictors of Sale Price, ultimately reduced to 18 variables for the final model.
+One missing value was detected and imputed using the variable median
+Multiple linear regression models were tried since the models showed good R square of 79% from just 16 variables.
+The model assumptions were tested.
+Heteroscedasticity was one assumption that the linear model failed, hence modifications to the model were incorporated through:
+- correlation transformation
+- Outlier treatment
+- Measurement of interaction between the variables
+- log transformation of the y variable
+- weighted least squares method to reduce the heteroscedasticity Finally, a GLS model was selected the R square of about 89% .